Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Background

 in which the $Z_{\Pi}$ limits each phase rotation to the subspace $\ket{\texttt{0}}\!^{\otimes m}$ where all temporary qubits are zero.
 The phase angles $\phi_j$ are computed from the coefficients of $P(x)$ via a framework known as \emph{quantum signal processing} (QSP) developed by \citet{low2019,martyn2021}.

 For conceptual simplicity, this work uses a special case of QSVT for Hermitian matrices $A$, also known as the \emph{quantum eigenvalue transformation}.
-Matrix functions such as exponentials are more difficult to define for matrices with non-square dimensions and less well-behaved for non-Hermitian matrices with non-real or nonexistent eigenvalues.
-The principles in this work would also apply to the more general case of non-Hermitian matrices, at expense of expository complexity.
+Matrix functions such as exponentials are more difficult to define for matrices with non-square dimensions and less well-behaved for non-Hermitian matrices with non-real or nonexistent eigenvalues. \LangName{} is restricted to Hermitian matrices for these existence guarantees to apply; non-Hermitian cases would require different treatment (e.g.\ dilation to a larger Hermitian operator) and are beyond the immediate scope of this work.